cyrenevjacob/ietest/README.md

 # PacMan Script
 A script to manipulate the position of PacMan based on input.
+Output is seen in the console.

 The code runs in the following format: